 The Children’s Act, 38 of 2005, states that a person may have either full or specific parental responsibilities and rights in respect of a child.

-You do as such need the consent of both parents (or guardians) to apply for a child’s passport.
-Co-operation by both parents/guardians are essential.
+You do, as such, need the consent of both parents (or guardians) to apply for a child’s passport.
+Cooperation by both parents/guardians are essential.

 You told your child that you are taking them on a nice vacation to Mauritius, and the other parent refuses to consent.
 What do you do now?

-Firstly, do not wait until the last moment as this will unnecessarily increase your stress levels.
+Firstly, do not wait until the last moment, as this will unnecessarily increase your stress levels.

 If their refusal is reasonable, then it is unlikely that you will succeed with your application.